Your dashboard, your way. Create your own Custom Monitoring Dashboards tailored to your needs.

-You can create multiple Monitoring Dashboards and include different widgets (limited to Monitoring Tables at the moment) in each Dashboard.
-All this is shared across the entire account so that each Team Member (including Field Operators) can see the Monitoring Dashboards created by a colleague.
+You can create and edit multiple Monitoring Dashboards and include different widgets (limited to Monitoring Tables at the moment) in each Dashboard.
+All Monitoring Dashboard are shared across the entire account so that each Team Member can see the Monitoring Dashboards created by a colleague.
 Access to the devices may be limited based on a Team Member’s permissions.

 How to create a Monitoring Dashboard

 Select the “Monitoring Dashboards” section from the Domotz main menu, and then click on “Add Dashboard”:

 and start adding your Monitoring Tables to the newly created Dashboard, by choosing a Domotz Monitoring Table templates:

 Once selected a Monitoring Table template, you will be able to customize both the default device columns (Device Information) and the template specific ones (in this case the Connectivity Status & Uptime templates):

 Device Information Columns